leomccormack/Spatial_Audio_Framework/README.md

 * if you are researcher who has developed a new spatial-audio related method and want to integrate it into the framework... or
 * if you notice that an existing piece of code can be rewritten to make it clearer/faster, or to fix a bug...

 then please feel free to do so and submit a pull request.
-However, if the changes/additions are major, then consider first discussing it via a github "issue" or by contacting the developers directly via email.
-We may also be able to help in the implementation.
+Note, however, that if the changes/additions are major, then maybe consider first discussing it via a github "issue" or by contacting the developers directly via email.
+We may also be able to help in the implementation if needed :- )

 ## Developers

-* **Leo McCormack** - C programmer and algorithm design (contact: leo.mccormack@aalto.fi)
+* **Leo McCormack** - C programmer and algorithm design (contact: leo.mccormack(at)aalto.fi)
 * **Symeon Delikaris-Manias** - algorithm design
 * **Archontis Politis** - algorithm design

 ## License

 This framework is provided under the [ISC license](https://choosealicense.com/licenses/isc/).
 However, it also includes a modified version of the ['alias-free STFT'](https://github.com/jvilkamo/afSTFT) implementation by Juha Vilkamo (MIT license); [kissFFT](https://github.com/mborgerding/kissfft) (BSD 3-clause license) by Mark Borgerding; and the ['convhull_3d'](https://github.com/leomccormack/convhull_3d) 3-D Convex Hull implementation by Leo McCormack (MIT license).
+The original license files may also be found in the dependencies/licences folder.

 ## References